Gorey

 Weather

-Gorey experiences a temperate maritime climate with cool summers and mild winters.
-Average temperatures range from 5°C (41°F) in winter to 20°C (68°F) in summer.
-Rainfall is evenly distributed throughout the year, with the wettest months typically from October to January.
-Humidity levels are moderate, and air quality is generally good.
+Gorey experiences mild temperatures with average highs of 15-20°C in summer and 5-10°C in winter.
+Rainfall is spread throughout the year, with the wettest months being October and December.
+Humidity levels are typically moderate, and air quality is generally good.

 Language